will093/will093.github.io/_posts/2019-04-22-complete-guide-to-angular-libraries.md

 * esm5 - module format which uses mostly es5, but also the import/export syntax from es6.
 * esm2015 - module format which uses es2015/es6.
 * fesm5 - flattened version of esm5 format.
-* fesm2015 - flattened version of esm2015 format
+* fesm2015 - flattened version of`peerDependencies` esm2015 format
 * lib - TypeScript definitions for the library

 This format is called [Angular Package Format](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs/preview), and it is the format used as the output of [ng-packagr](https://www.npmjs.com/package/ng-packagr), the tool which Angular CLI uses to transpile libraries.